ExaByt3s/frostybot/README.md

                 close 50%       (Take profit on 50% of the current position) short 20000     (Will enter short position of USD 20000, for other options see long)

-           example pinescript alert structure
-                // note you have to set the url in the webhook field
+           Example PineScript alert structure (NOTE you have to set the url in the webhook field)

                 strategy("testing alerts with frostybot")